flokoe/bash-hackers-wiki/docs/dict/hardlink.md

-The difference between a [symbolic link](../dict/terms/symlink.md) and a hard link is that there is no easy way to differentiate between a \'real\' file and a hard link, let\'s take a look at the example:
+The difference between a [symbolic link](../dict/terms/symlink.md) and a hard link is that there is no easy way to differentiate between a \'real\' file and a hard link, let's take a look at the example:

 \* create an empty file